- 1 lb Laura's Lean Ground Beef

 Recipe credit: Shereen Pavlides, host of Cooking with Shereen and cookbook author.

-Heat the grill over medium heat.
+1. Heat one side of the grill over medium-low heat and the other side over medium heat.

 2. Once the grill is well heated, add a 10-inch cast iron skillet over the medium-low heated side of the grill.
 Melt 2 tablespoons butter in the skillet.
 Add the onions and season with salt and pepper.
 Toss occasionally until caramelized, 25 to 30 minutes, cradling the heat between medium-low and low heat.
 Don’t burn the onions.